 The trading price of our shares of common stock may fluctuate substantially.
-The price of our shares of common stock that will prevail in the market after this offering may be higher or lower than the price you pay, depending on many factors, some of which are beyond our control and may not be directly related to our operating performance.
-These factors include, but are not limited to, the following:
+The price of our shares of common stock that will prevail in the market after any offering made pursuant to this prospectus may be higher or lower than the price you pay to purchase shares of our common stock, depending on many factors, some of which are beyond our control and may not be directly related to our operating performance.
+These factors include the following:

-- price and volume fluctuations in the overall stock market from time to time; - · investor demand for our shares; - significant volatility in the market price and trading volume of securities of registered closed-end management investment companies or other companies in our sector, which are not necessarily related to the operating performance of these companies; - · changes in regulatory policies or tax guidelines with respect to RICs or registered closed-end management investment companies; - failure to qualify as a RIC or the loss of RIC status; - any shortfall in revenue or net income or any increase in losses from levels expected by investors or securities analysts; - changes, or perceived changes, in the value of our portfolio investments; - departures of any members of the Senior Investment Team; - operating performance of companies comparable to us; or - general economic conditions and trends and other external factors.
+- price and volume fluctuations in the overall stock market from time to time; - investor demand for our shares; - significant volatility in the market price and trading volume of securities of registered closed-end management investment companies or other companies in our sector, which are not necessarily related to the operating performance of these companies; - changes in regulatory policies or tax guidelines with respect to RICs or registered closed-end management investment companies; - failure to qualify as a RIC or the loss of RIC status; - any shortfall in revenue or net income or any increase in losses from levels expected by investors or securities analysts; - changes, or perceived changes, in the value of our portfolio investments; - departures of any members of the Senior Investment Team; - operating performance of companies comparable to us; or - general economic conditions and trends and other external factors.